AktarSharmin/Intelligent-Agents/HW2/README.md

 Now when the new position reaches it's corresponding boundary value, in that case again a randomness has been used to avoid exceeding the target area.

 v2: in the version 2 , I have used distance function to measure the difference between the old and current x,y values.
-The new values are generated using random fracrion generator within the specified range.
+The new values are generated using random fraction generator within the specified range.
 Then, again based on random speed values, the next values of x and y are being generated and thus updated.